KevCoorp/kevcoorp.github.io/README.md

 A: The development started on November 3rd, 2021.

 Q: When will it be released?

-A: The site will release of June 24th, 2022.
+A: The site will release on June 24th, 2022.

 Q: What software do you use?

 A: I use Visual Studio Code for programming, and Paint.NET and Photoshop for the images.

 Q: Why did you discontinue FireWave?